aitorarrietamarcos/aitorarrietamarcos.github.io/index.md

 ## Lecturing

+* I will be teaching a new course in 2023, named as "Programming Cyber-Physical Systems).
-* Since 2021-2022 course, I teach "Software Engineering", at bachelor degree level.
+* During 2021-2022 course, I teach "Software Engineering", at bachelor degree level.
 * I also teach yearly a seminar on "Methodological guidelines for the preparation of a doctoral dissertation", at doctoral level.
 * Since 2018 to 2020, and from 2022 on I have been the lecturer of "Industrial Informatics" (4.5 ECTS), at bachelor degree level.
 * At master level, I taughted the course "Verification and Validation of Embedded Systems" (6 ECTS), in 2018 and 2019